nimblehq/flutter-templates/README.md

   > You can find the detailed information on `make` command options and usage in the [Mason documentation](https://github.com/felangel/mason/tree/master/packages/mason_cli#overview).

-- Once the project is generated at `/{project_name}`, please refer to the [Getting Started](https://github.com/nimblehq/flutter-templates/tree/develop/bricks/template/__brick__/%7B%7Bproject_name.snakeCase()%7D%7D#getting-started) documentation to prepare your project for development.
+- Once the project is generated at `/{project_name}`, please refer to the [Getting Started](https://github.com/nimblehq/flutter-templates/tree/develop/bricks/template/__brick__/%7B%7Bproject_name.snakeCase()%7D%7D#getting-started) documentation to make it ready for development.

 That's it!
-You have now set up a new Flutter project using the template.
+You have now set up a new Flutter project using the template 🎉

 ## License